Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Prescribing Notes

-• Topical vaginal oestrogen may be used on a short term basis for the treatment of menopausal atrophic vaginitis; systemic therapy is necessary for vasomotor symptoms.
+• Topical vaginal oestrogen may be used for the treatment of menopausal atrophic vaginitis; systemic therapy is necessary for vasomotor symptoms.

 • Women using long-term vaginal oestrogen treatments do not need to add in cyclical progestogen therapy.

-• Symptoms recur when local vaginal oestrogens are discontinued; there is no fixed duration of use and each woman should be assessed individually.
+• Symptoms recur when local vaginal oestrogens are discontinued; but treatment can be restarted if necessary; there is no fixed duration of use and each woman should be assessed individually.

 • Vaginal creams may damage latex condoms and diaphragms.